wtsi-hgi/bdist/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+LSF(R) is a registered trademark of IBM Corporation.